Where vintage sewing is for everyone.

 A. The measuring bands can be printed only at 100% scale if you want your patterns to be sized correctly but the pattern page with the squares and half-circles holding the pattern can be printed to any size.
 Try adjusting your printer settings so that the pattern prints to say, 200% scale.
 If this won't work, you can take the pattern to your local copy shop and have them blow up the images for you (it's not usually very expensive.)

 A. The patterns don’t show any markings for closures beyond the occasional “fermeture” (or closure) written next to a seam.
 This does not mean that the garment will just slip over your head.

-It is up to you to add your own zipper, buttons, or hooks and eyes to the seam of your choosing.
-Side seams are a great place to add them.
+A. This straight dotted line is an indicator of grain-lines, if it is in the middle of a pattern piece.
 If the dotted line is on a straight seam line, then it is an indicator of grain, as well as an indicator that the pattern piece should be cut on a fold.

 A. In the drafting instructions of your pattern, we clarify which of these patterns contain seam allowances and which don’t.
 You will also find this information in capitol letters at the top of the page containing the French translations.